 We compete with other energy midstream enterprises, some of which are much larger and have significantly greater financial resources or operating experience, in our areas of operation.
+Furthermore, the recent depressed commodity prices environment may cause consolidation within the energy industry, leading to combined companies with greater resources.
 Our competitors may expand or construct infrastructure that creates additional competition for the services we provide to customers.
 Our ability to renew or replace existing contracts with our customers at rates sufficient to maintain current revenues and cash flow could be adversely affected by the activities of our competitors and our customers.
 All of these competitive pressures could have a material adverse effect on our business, results of operations, financial condition and ability to make distributions.